vilhjalmur12/syllabus-2018/assignments/day10/README.md

 # Please look the changes made in day 8 for the jenkins deployment job script

+# You should add a production flag in your Dockerfile: `RUN npm install --production`

 # Week 2 - Assignment

 **Turn in your GitHub repository URL into Canvas solo or in pairs (if the Github